gboaventura93/Microsoft-Azure-Data-Fundamentals-DP-900-Exam-Prep/README.md

 ## 3.2 Non-relational data offering on Azure
 ### Identify Azure data services for non-relational workloads
 ### Azure Cosmos DB APIs
+Globally distributed database that supports NoSQL options

 ### Azure Table storage
+A NoSQL store that hosts unstructured data independent of any schema

 ### Azure Blob storage
+Storage service for very large objects, such as video files or bitmaps/ (Blob = Binary Large Object)

 ### Azure File storage
+File shares that can be accessed and managed like a file server

 ## 3.3 Basic management tasks for non-relational data
 ### Provisioning and deployment of non-relational data services
 ### Method for deployment including the Azure portal, Azure Resource Manager templates, Azure PowerShell, and the Azure command-line interface (CLI)